Lucien20000118/Lung-Pneumonia-Detection/Readme.md

 - **Lung Segmentation Dataset**: Used to train the U-Net model for lung segmentation.
 - **Chest X-ray Pneumonia Dataset**: Used to train the classifier for detecting diseases (e.g., pneumonia).

-### **Steps**
-1. Download datasets using Kaggle API:
-    - Lung segmentation dataset: `iamtapendu/chest-x-ray-lungs-segmentation`
-    - Pneumonia classification dataset: `paultimothymooney/chest-xray-pneumonia`
-2. Save datasets locally under the `datasets` directory.
-3. Reorganize the classification dataset to split `NORMAL` and `PNEUMONIA` images into `train` and `val` directories using the script in `preprocess.py`.

 ### **Command**
 Run preprocessing with:
 ```bash